-Your dependent must be your spouse or your child and a resident of Canada.
+Your dependent must be your spouse or your child and a resident of Canada or the United States.

 Your spouse by marriage or under any other formal union recognized by law, or your partner of the opposite sex or of the same sex who is publicly represented as your spouse, is an eligible dependent.
 You can only cover one spouse at a time.